Emerge/level-subkey/README.md

     *  0(nut.FILTER_INCLUDED): include this item
     *  1(nut.FILTER_EXCLUDED): exclude
     * -1(nut.FILTER_STOPPED): stop.
 + supports subkey uses other separators, and you can change the default keys separator
+  * the '%' can not be used as separator.
   * the default subkey's separator is "#" if no any separator provided.
   * the others can have the subkeys too:
     * '/path/key/.attribute/#subkey'
+    * optimalize performance for searching, use the new SUBKEY_SEPS design.
   * usage:
         var precodec = require('sublevel/codec')
-        precodec.SUBKEY_SEPS = "#|~." //the first char is the default subkey separator, others are customize separator. sublevel.put("some", "value", {separator: '|'})
+        precodec.SUBKEY_SEPS = ["/|-", "#.+"] //the first char is the default subkey separator, others are customize separator. sublevel.put("some", "value", {separator: '|'})
         //list all key/value on separator "|"
         sublevel.createReadStream({separator: '.'})
-        //it will return all prefixed "." keys: {key: ".abc", value:....}
+        //it will return all prefixed "|" keys: {key: "|abc", value:....}

 * ![bug] the hooks may be memory leak when free sublevel.
   * https://github.com/dominictarr/level-sublevel/issues/38